Stitch-a-Demo: Video Demonstrations from Multistep Descriptions

 We propose \modelname, a novel method to obtain video demonstrations from multistep descriptions.
 We \emph{retrieve} clips from multiple videos that best satisfy the input step description while ensuring \KG{temporal}, visual, and environment\KAnew{al} consistency.
 Our approach employs a novel \emph{\KAnew{procedure} evaluator} network, together with well-designed positives and negatives for training that represent correctness and visual consistency constraints.
 The training method leverages the prior from strong instantaneous video-text signals, and combines them with our designed constraints, to obtain correct video demonstrations from multistep descriptions.
 Moreover, we propose an adaptive search space reduction for real applications where the search space is large.

 We consider three diverse procedural domains.
-We focus on cooking, \KG{which not only represents the single most popular procedural activity in online how-to's today,} but also is particularly compelling due to its diversity of tools, ingredients, and physical techniques, as well as the abundance of available videos enabling rich combinations of steps. \KG{Indeed, many influential large datasets and models center around cooking~\cite{howto100m,epic-kitchens-100,epic-fields,epic-sounds,htstep-neurips2023,detours,stepdiff,gepsan,videoosc,recipe2video}.
+We focus on cooking, \KG{which not only represents the single most popular procedural activity in online how-to's today,} but also is particularly compelling due to its diversity of tools, ingredients, and physical techniques. \KG{Indeed, many influential large datasets and models center around cooking~\cite{howto100m,epic-kitchens-100,epic-fields,epic-sounds,htstep-neurips2023,detours,stepdiff,gepsan,videoosc,recipe2video}.
 To underscore the generality of our approach, } we further translate the same model to other instructional domains---woodworking and gardening---that also exhibit multiple valid materials and techniques for completing a task.
 We introduce a large-scale weakly-supervised \modelname~training dataset and a manually curated testing dataset.
 Rigorous quantitative experiments with in-the-wild videos and a human preference study show the effectiveness of our \modelname~over state-of-the-art visual demonstration generation and retrieval methods~\cite{detours,covr,showhowto,recipe2video}.